Our proprietary PETization platform enables the rapid translation of therapeutic monoclonal antibodies (mAbs) between species.

 Our team of scientists and veterinarians are working to investigate further opportunities for new biologic therapies.

-Veterinary Orthopedic Society of America Annual Conference, Sun Valley, ID, U.S.
+Veterinary Orthopedic Society Annual Conference, Big Sky, Montana, U.S.

 American College of Veterinary Internal Medicine Forum, IN, U.S.